DevelopingHCP/structural-pipeline/README.md

 The '-h' argument can be specified to provide more setup options:
 * ./setup.sh -h

-Once the installation is successfully completed, if desired, the different pipeline commands can be included in the shell PATH by running:
+Once the installation is successfully completed, if desired, the different commands/tools built (workbench, MIRTK and pipeline commands) can be included in the shell PATH by running:
 * . parameters/path.sh